Puig99/Restaurants_MartiPuig/README.md

 ## Task

 We were asked to show in a list the most 5 valued restaurants in Palma.
-The exercise has been done with the information taken from the web page "TripAdvisor", that information was put into an array and shown in the screen with a function that generates a card containing the information for each restaurant.
+The exercise has been done with the information taken from the web page "TripAdvisor", that information was put into a database and shown in the screen with a function that generates a card containing the information for each restaurant.

-In this version we have included a searchbar that orders the restaurants in three ways: ascending, descending or random.
+Now we have added another function that allows the user to see each restaurant individually in a separate page, named restaurant.php.
+To access the page you will need to click on the image of the restaurant.

-Also, the function was put in an external file called "functions.php", which is refered in the main document so we can get its content.
+Also, the functions were put in an external file called "restaurantdb.php", which is refered in the main document so we can get its content.

+In orde to deploy the database we can do it in the PHPMyAdmin from our webserver, and import the content from the file in our sql folder.

 Since this page is a parody I added some of the worst comments I found on TripAdvisor to the restaurants I chose.
 This web page shouldn't be taken seriously.